NCOME TAXES

-For fiscal years ended March 31, 2026, 2025, and 2024 the Company’s U.S. federal statutory tax rate was 21.0%.
+For fiscal years ended March 31, 2025, 2024, and 2023 the Company’s U.S. federal statutory tax rate was 21.0%.
 The U.S. tax system is primarily territorial based after the enactment of the Tax Cuts and Jobs Act of 2017.
-The U.S. tax law imposes a tax on U.S. shareholders on certain low-taxed income earned by controlled foreign corporations, referred to as net controlled foreign corporation tested income (“NCTI”).
-The Company has made an accounting policy election to account for any additional tax resulting from the NCTI provisions in the year in which it is incurred and has not recorded any deferred taxes on temporary book-tax differences related to this income.
+The U.S. tax law imposes a tax on U.S. shareholders on certain low-taxed income earned by controlled foreign corporations, referred to as global intangible low-taxed income (“GILTI”).
+The Company has made an accounting policy election to account for any additional tax resulting from the GILTI provisions in the year in which it is incurred and has not recorded any deferred taxes on temporary book-tax differences related to this income.

 The Company continues to assume repatriation of all undistributed earnings of its consolidated foreign subsidiaries and has therefore provided for expected foreign withholding taxes on the distribution of those earnings where applicable, net of any U.S. tax credit attributable to those withholding taxes.
-Brazil enacted new legislation applying a 10% withholding tax on dividends approved after December 31, 2025 to nonresident shareholders.
-The Company's tax holiday in Mozambique ended on December 31, 2025, increasing the local statutory rate to 32% and the withholding tax on dividends to 20%.
 The Company has asserted permanent reinvestment of the book basis of certain foreign subsidiaries, and accordingly, no deferred income tax liability has been recorded for any potential taxable gain that may be realized on a future disposition or liquidation of any of those subsidiaries.
 It is not practicable for the Company to quantify any deferred income tax liability that would be attributable to those events.

-In various countries in which the Company operates, legislation has been enacted incorporating the Organisation for Economic Co-operation and Development’s Global Anti-Base Erosion Pillar Two model rules establishing a 15% global minimum tax.
+In various countries in which the Company operates, legislation has been enacted incorporating the Organization for Economic Cooperation and Development’s Global Anti-Base Erosion Pillar Two model rules establishing a 15% global minimum tax.
+In certain countries this legislation became effective at the beginning of fiscal year 2025.
 The estimated tax impact of such legislation has been included in the provision for income taxes and is not material.
-Like NCTI, this is treated as a period cost and does not have any additional deferred taxes related to these new laws.
+Like GILTI, this is treated as a period cost and does not have any additional deferred taxes related to these new laws.

 Income Tax Expense